Miesian Plaza

 Miesian Plaza (formerly known as the Bank of Ireland Headquarters) is an office building complex on Lower Baggot Street, Dublin.
-It is designed in the International Style, inspired by the architect Ludwig Mies van der Rohe, particularly his Seagram Building.
-It was designed by the firm Scott Tallon Walker, one of the founders of which, Robin Walker, studied under and taught with Mies van der Rohe, though the building was chiefly designed by partner, Ronnie Tallon.
+It is designed in the International Style by Scott Tallon Walker and inspired by the architect Ludwig Mies van der Rohe, particularly his Seagram Building.
+One of Scott Tallon Walker's founders, Robin Walker, had studied under and taught with Mies, though the building was chiefly designed by partner Ronnie Tallon.
 Dublin City Council described it as "one of the most important Modernist buildings in Ireland" and "Dublin’s finest example of the restrained and elegant Miesian style", and its facade and plaza are protected structures.

 History

 The complex was built as the Bank of Ireland's headquarters, and it was known by that name for most of its history.
 Construction was controversial as it entailed the demolition of a block of Georgian homes.
 The project was said to have used so much bronze, £1.25 million worth of Delta manganese bronze, that the global price of bronze was impacted.
-The building was completed in 1972, and was the largest bronze-walled building in Europe.
+The building was completed in 1972 and was the largest bronze-walled building in Europe.
 Costing a total of £4.6 million, it was the most expensive office development built in Ireland at the time.

 The Bank of Ireland sold the property in 2006 at the height of the Celtic Tiger property boom and moved its headquarters from the building in 2010.
 An extensive redevelopment and expansion was proposed in 2008 but rejected by Dublin City Council due to the impacts on its protected architecture and surrounding area.

 The complex was purchased by Larry Goodman in 2012 and extensive renovations were carried out under the original architects Scott Tallon Walker, respecting the complex's iconic design.
-Following the renovations, the complex was renamed Miesian Plaza, and in 2019 became the first development in Ireland to achieve LEED Platinum v4 certification.
+Following the renovations carried out by John Paul Construction, the complex was renamed Miesian Plaza, and in 2019 became the first development in Ireland to achieve LEED Platinum v4 certification.